DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 ⚠️ Why are they used ? <br/>

-The main reason to use and IIFE that, its __preserve a private scope with in your function__ which help to not overridding any global variables.
+The main reason to use and IIFE that, its __preserve a private scope with in your function__ which help to not overriding any global variables.

 ```javascript
 var greeting = 'Hola';